deviantintegral/irc/README.md

     This will grab the neccessary modules for the package.

+2. Modify config.js to point to the IRC channel you want to join.

 2. From your terminal go into your checkout and run:

     $ node irc.js